 Neonatal-Perinatal Medicine Fellowship

-The overarching goal of the post-doctoral fellowship program in Neonatal-Perinatal Medicine at Yale is to equip trainees with the clinical and research skills to become independent and productive academic or clinical neonatologists.
+The overarching goal of the post-doctoral fellowship program in Neonatal-Perinatal Medicine at Yale is to equip trainees with the clinical and research skills to become independent and productive academic and clinical neonatologists.
 Yale University has a prestigious neonatal-perinatal medicine training program with a long and distinguished history.
-This program was established by Dr. Joseph Warshaw in 1973, was led by Dr. Ian Gross from 1982-2013 and is now directed by Dr. Lindsay Johnston.
+This program was established by Dr. Joseph Warshaw in 1973, was led by Dr. Ian Gross from 1982-2013 and is now directed by Dr. Christie Bruno.

-Former fellows of our program have gone on to hold academic positions in medical schools and hospitals across the country as well as becoming independent NIH-funded investigators.
+Former fellows of our program have gone on to hold academic positions in medical schools and hospitals across the country and several have become independent NIH-funded investigators.
 Our program is highly competitive and ranks among the top training programs in US for placing fellows in academic positions.
 The training environment and program are highly developed, exposing trainees to the full spectrum of neonatal diseases while maintaining the strong tradition of providing outstanding opportunities for research training.

 Our program enrolls 2-3 fellows/year.
-Fellows enter the program after completing three years of residency in pediatrics and are expected to commit three (or more) years to our postdoctoral program.
-The program is designed to allow postdoctoral fellows to experience a continuum of learning in both clinical neonatology and research over three years.
-Throughout the training, fellows are exposed to a variety of neonates and infants with routine and complex medical, surgical and cardiac issues, including those requiring Extracorporeal Membrane Oxygenation (EHMO).
-Similarly, the complexity of contemporary research, both clinical and basic, requires the progressive acquisition of research skills and sufficient time to become an expert in research technologies.
-Consequently, the Neonatal-Perinatal Medicine Fellowship Program allows intense clinical experience during all three years as well as an early introduction to laboratory and clinical research in the first year of the program.
+Fellows enter the program after completing three years of residency in pediatrics.
+The program is designed for postdoctoral fellows to experience a continuum of learning in both clinical neonatology and research over three years.
+Throughout the training, fellows are exposed to a variety of neonates and infants with routine and complex medical, surgical and cardiac issues, including those requiring Extracorporeal Membrane Oxygenation (ECMO).
+Similarly, the complexity of contemporary research, both clinical and basic science, requires the progressive acquisition of research skills and protected time to become experts in research technologies.
+The Neonatal-Perinatal Medicine Fellowship Program allows for an outstanding clinical experience during all three years as well as an early introduction to laboratory and clinical research in the first year of the program.

 Fellowship Program Coordinator